 You can get the batteries you need for your hearing aid completely free if you carry your NHS brown record book with you when you pick them up.
-There are a number of places across the UK where NHS batteries are available, e.g. hospitals or GP surgeries.
+There are a number of places across the UK where the NHS batteries are available, e.g. hospitals or GP surgeries.
 In addition, you can also turn to Deaf Access as they also provide the service.
 Some NHS Care Trusts can even send you the batteries by post as an alternative to the regular collection in person.

 Hearing Aid Battery Care

 The batteries usually come in packs of six so you will have spare batteries after you open the package.
 Make sure each battery has a protective seal on it before you change the battery.
 In cases where the seal is compromised, it is highly likely that the battery will not perform well.
-All hearing aid batteries are zinc air, which means they become active when they first make contact with air and this process is not reversible and commences as soon as the seal on the bottom is removed.
+All hearing aid batteries are zinc-air, which means they become active when they first make contact with air and this process is not reversible and commences as soon as the seal on the bottom is removed.

-Our blog is home to a number of valuable resources and articles.
+As the UK's leading hearing aids provider, our blog is home to a number of valuable resources and articles.
 You find all sorts of topics from guides on hearing loss, all the way to product and brand reviews.
 We think you may also be interested in: